advisorydx

 The Cost of Delayed Commercial Architecture

-The most expensive mistake in diagnostic commercialization is not a failed study or a rejected submission.
+The most expensive mistake in diagnostic and MedTech market entry is not a failed study or a rejected submission.
 It is the 18 to 24 months of post-clearance stagnation that occurs when commercial architecture is treated as a post-regulatory activity.

 When regulatory, clinical, and payer teams operate in sequence rather than in parallel, critical dependencies are missed.
 Evidence gaps are discovered after clearance.
 Reimbursement strategy begins without the data payers require.
 Channel partnerships are formed without clear economic models.
 The result is what we call the post-clearance plateau: a period of high burn and low utilization that erodes investor confidence and market position.